mumoj/InterIntel-Response/Section-B/README.md

 ### 2.2 Initial docker-compose.yml for Django.
 In the root project folder create a docker-compose file to orchestrate the containers.
-In there define the django project folder, the local server,.env file, port and the directory in the docker container.
-Also set limits to how much of the localhost's memory is available to the container to prevent from consuming all of it.
+In there define the django project folder, the local server, the .env file, port and the directory in the docker container.
+Also set limits to how much of the localhost's memory is available to the container to prevent it from consuming all of it.

 ``` bash
 version: '3'